As a member of Edinburgh Greens, you’ll be joining the largest and most active branch of the Scottish Green Party.

 As one of the larger branches, we have both a Male and Female Co-Convener in accordance with the Scottish Greens’ policy of gender balancing.
 The Conveners are the leaders of the branch, and represent the branch to the wider Party at Scottish Green Party Council.

-The Secretary keeps the Committee in order (no mean task!) and the Treasurer keeps their eye on the purse strings.
+The Secretary keeps the Committee in order, and the Treasurer keeps track of the branch purse.
 Our Membership Secretary will be the first point of contact for most new members, and deals with issues that may arise.

 The Election Liaison Officer ensures we are legally compliant with all statutes that cover local and national elections, and acts as our Returning Officer.
-The External Communications Officer runs the branch social media accounts, produces the fortnightly email newsletter, looks after the website and produces branch publications such as the Green News which goes through letterboxes throughout the City.
+The Communications Coordinator supports the branch social media team, produces the monthly e-newsletter, and updates the website.

 If you would be interested in filling an unfilled post, or supporting the committee by sitting on a working group, please get in contact with our co-conveners on firstname.lastname@example.org.